-Open Space Type and Quality Standard National Standard Local Quantity Standard Likely on-site or off- site?
-If off-site, funding arrangement separate SPD.
-No contribution from sites below 100 homes.
-Allotments Open spaces where the primary uses is allotment gardening or community farming.
+Open Space Type and Quality Standard National Standard Local Quantity Standard Likely on-site or off-site?
+If off-site, funding arrangement - Note: CIL, if introduced, is not intended to provide Natural Greenspace Allotments Open spaces where the primary uses is allotment gardening or community farming.
 Allotment sites should be of adequate quality and support the needs of the local community.
 Allotment sites which under perform in terms of their value to the local community should be improved.
-NSALG: 20 standard plots of 250 square metres per 1,000 households 0.1ha per 10ha development site, plus land for appropriate access and parking arrangements On site for sites over 10 ha Off site for sites under 10 ha Developer contributions: - S106 contribution towards a named new allotment or towards the refurbishment of a currently unusable allotment.
+NSALG: 20 standard plots of 250 square metres per 1,000 households 0.1ha per 10ha development site, plus land for appropriate access and parking arrangements On site for sites over 10 ha Off site for sites under 10 ha and more than 0.5ha Developer contributions: - S106 contribution towards a named new allotment or towards the refurbishment of a currently unusable allotment.
 Precise financial contribution intended to be set out in separate SPD.
 No contribution from sites below 10 homes.
 Note: CIL, if introduced, is not intended to be used to provide allotment area.
 Outdoor sports Open spaces formally laid out for specific outdoor sports, including football, cricket, rugby and hockey pitches, synthetic turf pitches, tennis courts, basketball courts and bowling greens Where appropriate floodlighting should be installed to ensure that facilities are of use throughout the year.
-Regard should be given to 1.6ha / 1,000 population 0.80 ha per 10ha development site On site for sites over 10 ha Off site for sites under 10 ha Developer contributions: - S106 contribution towards a named new outdoor sports facility.
+1.6ha / 1,000 population 0.80 ha per 10ha development site On site for sites over 10 ha Off site for sites under 10 ha and more than 0.5ha Developer contributions: - S106 contribution towards a named new outdoor sports facility.
 Precise financial contribution to be set out in separate SPD.
 No contribution from sites below

 Open Space Type and Quality Standard National Standard Local Quantity Standard Likely on-site or off- site?
-If off-site, funding arrangement National Governing Body whole sport plans and Sport England assessment of facility requirements for Fenland.
+If off-site, funding arrangement Regard should be given to National Governing Body whole sport plans and Sport England assessment of facility requirements for Fenland.
 10 homes.
 CIL, if introduced, is not intended to be used to provide outdoor sport area.
 Amenity greenspace small pockets of grass, trees or landscaped areas which are an integral part of the design and layout of the development Amenity greenspace provision within Fenland should be of adequate quality and provide a range of facilities associated with the size of the facility.
-None No standard On-site Total Open Space (excluding country park, amenity space and access/parking arrangements) 1.80ha - 2.25ha / 10 ha residential development site (with the lower end of the range applicable only if a neighbourhoo d / town park is provided which incorporates other open space standards within it)
+None No standard On-site.
+The expectati on is for such amenity space to fall within the curtilage of the develop ment scheme.
+Amenity greensp ace to be adopted and maintain ed by the Council is unlikely to be approve d.
+Total Open Space (excluding country park, amenity space and access/parking arrangements) 1.80ha - 2.25ha / 10 ha residential development site (with the lower end of the range applicable only if a neighbourhoo